Both North and South Korea fire ballistic missiles as tensions rise on peninsula - KESQ

 While the US military’s Indo-Pacific Command in Hawaii said the North Korean test did not pose any “immediate threat” to the US or its allies, it said in a statement that the launch “highlights the destabilizing impact of the DPRK’s illicit weapons program.”

+Wednesday’s missile tests from both North and South Korea came just a few hours after Moon met with Chinese Foreign Minister Wang Yi in Seoul.

+China exerts substantial influence over North Korea, and during the meeting, Moon said Pyongyang has not been responding to efforts by Seoul and Washington to engage in dialogue concerning the situation on the peninsula.

-Wednesday’s ballistic missile tests are Pyongyang’s first since US President Joe Biden took office in January and come just days after Pyongyang said it tested long-range cruises missiles on Saturday and Sunday.
+North Korea’s ballistic missile tests Wednesday are Pyongyang’s first since Biden took office in January and come just days after Pyongyang said it tested long-range cruises missiles on Saturday and Sunday.

 Cruise missiles are propelled by jet engines.
 Much like an airplane, they stay closer to the ground, making them harder to detect.
 Most cruise missiles are not designed to carry nuclear warheads.